 The book itself is so endearing and heartwarming, and you get to see it from the perspective of the sister, the kid with autism.
 You also get to know how everybody feels about autism and sees it.
 So it’s cool because it’s such a real view of what a family that deals with autism daily struggles with.

-Like Out Of My Mind, the author does an incredible job at communicating how everybody in the family feels regarding the person dealing with autism.
-I would use to describe this book are: coexisting with autism, frustration, acceptance, heartwarming, and innocent.
+Like Out Of My Mind, the author does an incredible job of communicating how everybody in the family feels regarding the person with autism.
+I would describe this book as coexisting with autism, frustration, acceptance, heartwarming, and innocence.

 Author: Cynthia Lord